Three Tales (Flaubert)

-Three Tales (Trois contes) is a work by Gustave Flaubert that was originally published in French in 1877.
-It consists of the short stories "A Simple Heart", "Saint Julian the Hospitalier", and "Hérodias".
+Three Tales (Trois contes) is a work by Gustave Flaubert, originally published in French in 1877.
+It consists of the short stories: “Un Cœur simple” (“A Simple Heart”), “La Légende de Saint Julien l’Hospitalier” (“The Legend of St. Julian, Hospitaler”), and “Hérodias” (“Herodias”).
+The stories are dominated by questions of doubt, love, and religious experience.
+They reveal Flauber's exploration of the complexities of human emotions through distinct narrative styles.

+Stories

-"A Simple Heart"
+A Simple Heart

-"A Simple Heart", or Un cœur simple in French, is a story about a servant girl named Felicité.
+"A Simple Heart", or Un cœur simple in French, has been described as a heart-breaking tale of a simple servant woman and her life-long search for love.

+Plot

 After her lover Théodore marries a well-to-do woman to avoid conscription, Felicité quits the farm where she works and heads for Pont-l'Évèque, where she picks up work in a widow's house as a servant.
 She is very loyal and easily lends her affections to the two children of her mistress, Mme Aubain.
 She gives entirely to others; although many take advantage of her, she is unaffected.
-Everyone she loves dies, including her nephew Vincent (he dies in America, after contracting yellow fever) and Mme Aubain's daughter Virginie, and finally her pet parrot, bequeathed to her by a family who had spent time in America and brought the bird back.
+Everyone she loves dies, including her nephew Vincent (he dies in the United States, after contracting yellow fever).
+Mme Aubain's daughter Virginie, and finally her pet parrot, bequeathed to her by a family who had spent time in the United States and brought the bird back.
 For Felicité, the parrot is a remembrance of her nephew.

 She has no husband, no children, and no property, and is reliant on her mistress to keep her.
 After Aubain dies, she is left impoverished in the mostly empty house, where she dies.
-Despite her life being seemingly pointless, she has within her the power to love, which she does even when she does not receive it in return.
-She also carries within her a yearning, a majestic quasi-religious sensibility which seems to finds its apotheosis in the deification, as she herself dies on the day of the Feast of Corpus Christi, of her pet parrot, who floats above her deathbed as the Holy Ghost.
+Despite her life seemingly being pointless, she has the power to love, which she exercises even it is not received in return.
+She also carries within her a yearning, a majestic quasi-religious sensibility which seems to find its apotheosis in the deification, as she herself dies on the day of the Feast of Corpus Christi, of her pet parrot, who floats above her deathbed as the Holy Ghost.
 She lives a simple, unexamined life.

-"The Legend of Saint Julian the Hospitalier"
+The Legend of Saint Julien the Hospitaller

+"The Legend of Saint Julien the Hospitaller", La légende de Saint-Julien l'hospitalier in French, is a story about Julian the Hospitaller (unrelated to the Order of Hospitallers, despite the similarity of the names).
+It explores the themes of fate, sin, and redemption through the life of its protagonist.